You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Complete 2 separate degrees in 4 years full-time.

-- Major in accountancy, advertising, economics, finance, human resource management, international business, management, marketing, or public relations.
+- Combine your Creative Industries major with a major in accountancy, advertising, economics, finance, human resource management, international business, management, marketing, or public relations.

 - Design your own degree by exploring your creative talents and choosing a Creative Industries major, as well as studying business.